Bilal-Anarwala/CarInfoRESTAPI/README.md

 - Handle different HTTP methods (GET, PUT, DELETE)
 - Implement basic error handling in API responses
 - Implement a SQLite database for data persistence

-*Credit to Tech With Tim on YT for helping me learn REST APIs*